-ACR and the European Alliance of Associations for Rheumatology published new criteria and their weights for patients with a diagnosis of vasculitis of small or medium vessels 11 .
-According to these criteria, Eo $\geq 1 \times 10^9/L$ are scored with 5 points, obstructive airway disease and nasal polyps are scored with 3 points each, extravascular eosinophilic-predominant inflammation on biopsy -2 points, and mononeuritis multiplex or motor neuropathy, not due to radiculopathy -1 point.
+ACR and the European Alliance of Associations for Rheumatology published new criteria and their weights for patients with a diagnosis of vasculitis of small or medium vessels .
+According to these criteria, $\text{Eo} \ge 1 \times 10^9/\text{L}$ are scored with 5 points, obstructive airway disease and nasal polyps are scored with 3 points each, extravascular eosinophilic-predominant inflammation on biopsy - 2 points, and mononeuritis multiplex or motor neuropathy, not due to radiculopathy - 1 point.
 On the other hand, the presence of ANCA positive result and hematuria reduced the score by 3 points and 1 point, respectively.
-If the score is ≥ 6 , vasculitis could be classified as EGPA with 85% sensitivity and 99% specificity, and these criteria are validated for use in research 11 .
+If the score is $\ge 6$ , vasculitis could be classified as EGPA with 85% sensitivity and 99% specificity, and these criteria are validated for use in research .
 In our case, the score was 10, so the diagnosis of EGPA could be established.

 The diagnosis was made, and the therapy started 51 days from the first day of hospitalization in the local hospital and 17 months from the onset of asthma.
 However, asthma and chronic sinus disease are only the prodromal phases of the disease.
-It is realistically possible to make a diagnosis in the second - eosinophilic phase, when eosinophilia occurs in the peripheral blood, followed by tissue infiltration of Eo with or without the formation of granuloma (upper and lower respiratory, gastrointestinal, renal tract, myocardium) 4.
-The third stage is vascular, when systemic necrotizing vasculitis of small blood vessels occurs, especially in peripheral nerves, kidneys, and skin 4.
-From the beginning of the disease to the diagnosis, it takes 8 to 49.7 months on average ^{12, 13}.
+It is realistically possible to make a diagnosis in the second - eosinophilic phase, when eosinophilia occurs in the peripheral blood, followed by tissue infiltration of Eo with or without the formation of granuloma (upper and lower respiratory, gastrointestinal, renal tract, myocardium).
+The third stage is vascular, when systemic necrotizing vasculitis of small blood vessels occurs, especially in peripheral nerves, kidneys, and skin.
+From the beginning of the disease to the diagnosis, it takes 8 to 49.7 months on average .
 Eosinophilic myocarditis of any etiology requires immediate treatment with glucocorticoids to prevent myocardial fibrosis.
-On the other hand, although this therapy leads to rapid clinical improvement, it will delay the establishment of the underlying diagnosis for an extended period 14.
-Furthermore, glucocorticoid therapy is contraindicated until infection and malignancy have been ruled out 15, which nates, and ANCA negative, in which organ damage is predominantly caused by eosinophilic tissue infiltration 7.
-Cardiac involvement is present in 27-47% of patients, depending on whether it is observed only clinically or in patients undergoing systemic heart MRI, where changes are found in 47% of patients ^{4, 6}.
+On the other hand, although this therapy leads to rapid clinical improvement, it will delay the establishment of the underlying diagnosis for an extended period .
+Furthermore, glucocorticoid therapy is contraindicated until infection and malignancy have been ruled out , which we have done.

+Our patient was ANCA-negative, which is consistent with literature data that cardiac and neuropathic manifestations are more common in ANCA-negative patients .
+The two main clinical subgroups of patients with EGPA are ANCA positive, in which small vessel vasculitis predominates, and ANCA negative, in which organ damage is predominantly caused by eosinophilic tissue infiltration .
+Cardiac involvement is present in 27-47% of patients, depending on whether it is observed only clinically or in patients undergoing systemic heart MRI, where changes are found in 47% of patients .
 The most common manifestations of myocardial involvement are heart failure, cardiomyopathy, myocarditis, pericarditis, acute myocardial infarction, and coronary vasculitis.
-Myocardial involvement is an independent predictor of mortality and morbidity in EGPA ^{6, 17}.
-Myocardial involvement is associated with many Eo in the blood and the absence of ANCA 4.
-It is estimated that the mortality of patients with myocarditis caused by EGPA in the first few months from the onset of the disease is about 50% ^{18, 19}.
+Myocardial involvement is an independent predictor of mortality and morbidity in EGPA .
+Myocardial involvement is associated with many Eo in the blood and the absence of ANCA .
+It is estimated that the mortality of patients with myocarditis caused by EGPA in the first few months from the onset of the disease is about 50% .